 Since Urano Umaya was set, the area around Daihouji-temple prospered as military important place, because many horses were grown.
 Daihouji-temple got the center of Buddhist belief for people in the area and they presented many cultural properties such as Three-storied-pagoda to Daihouji-temple.

 The origin of Pagoda was Stupa in ancient India.
 Stupa were used as commemorative monuments and sacred relics could be kept safe and venerated in Stupa.
 The architectural structure of Stupa spread across Asia from India.
 Stupa introduced to Japan had Chinese-tower architecture style and originally developed to the existing style.

 Three story pagoda in Daihoj-templei was built in 1333.
 It is thought that some of powerful samurai donated this pagoda as symbol of their tombs.
 The head carpenter, who was invited from Tennouji-temple in Osaka built this pagoda on the cutting edge at that time in perfect Japanese architectural style.
-This pagoda uses no nail and is roofed with Japanese-cypress-bark singles.
+This pagoda uses no nail and is roofed with Japanese-cypress-bark shingles.
 Kaerumata(wooden supports for roof) and distinctive lattice patterns also preserve pure Japanese style.
 The pagoda came to be known as the "Looking Back Pagoda", because it is so beautiful that people leaving the temple can't help turning around to have a last look at the pagoda.